mponti/brew-buddy/README.md

 A vibe-coded project to try out AI coding capabilities and learn more about Go.
 It's designed to scrape, filter, and archive green coffee inventory data.
 Built with Go and designed to run autonomously as a Kubernetes CronJob.
 See roadmap below for additional features upcoming.

-## What This Project Does

-This application automates the process of tracking green coffee availability from online vendors.
-It performs the following actions:
+## Features

-* **Headless Browsing:** Uses a real Chromium browser (via `go-rod`) to navigate target sites, bypass JavaScript-based bot detection, and handle cookie/newsletter modals.
+* **🕷️ Robust Scraper:** Headless Chromium browser (via `go-rod`) navigates e-commerce sites, bypassing bot detection and handling dynamic content in a safe, unobtrusive way.
-* **Intelligent Scraping:** Waits for dynamic content to load before parsing the DOM.
-* **Automatic Filtering:** Pre-filters results to exclude blends, roasted coffee, and samplers, ensuring only single-origin green coffees are stored.
-* **Historical Tracking:** Uses an "UPSERT" strategy with "soft deletes."
-Items currently on the site are marked active; items removed are marked inactive but retained in the database for historical analysis.
-* **Data Enrichment:** Captures detailed metadata including origin, price, score, tasting notes, and full descriptions.
-* **AI-Powered Semantic Search:** Uses Google's Gemini embeddings to allow for "vibe-based" searching of coffee profiles (e.g., finding coffees that match descriptions like "funky and bright" rather than just exact keywords).
+* **🧠 AI-Powered Search:** Integrated Google Gemini embeddings allow you to search for "funky and bright" or "cozy chocolate" and get semantically ranked results.
+* **🌐 Web Interface:** A clean, built-in web server to browse inventory and perform AI searches from any device on your network.
+* **🗄️ Historical Tracking:** Maintains a long-term database of coffees, even after they are removed from vendor websites.
+* **⚡ Automated Workflows:** Scraper automatically triggers AI embedding, keeping your search index up-to-date.

 ## Why It's Useful